Owl Hours

-Owl Hours is the second collaborative studio album by American rapper Awol One and Canadian producer Factor.
+Owl Hours is the second collaborative studio album by American rapper Awol One and Canadian producer Factor Chandelier.
 It was released on Fake Four Inc. in 2009.

 Critical reception

 Michaelangelo Matos of The A.V.
 Club gave the album a grade of C−, calling it "an annoying one."
 Thomas Quinlan of Exclaim! said, "While the mainstream might not be ready for Awol One, Owl Hours is evidence that he's more than ready for them, and getting impatient."